paulasilvatech/Agentic-Ops-Dev/README.md

-# 🚀 Azure AI Ops Observability Workshop
+# 🚀 Agentic Operations Workshop

 Welcome to the **Agentic Ops Dev** Azure Observability Workshop!
 This hands-on workshop guides you through implementing comprehensive observability solutions for cloud applications using Azure Monitor, Application Insights, and new AI-powered tools like Azure SRE Agent.